pkrll/RefMem/doc/design.md

 How does the overhead change over time in comparison to the allocated memory size:
 MAX GOT THIS

+We had to decide for ourselves how to keep the overhead down, we solved this by creating a list with the pointers to our destructors and only sending the index, to the destructors place in the list, with our object and not the entire adress.
+How to save all of our allocations was also something we had to reason about so we could find the smartest way to keep all our info in a way that doesnt use unreasonble resource.
+We started off with a tree but later changed our minds and implemented a queue/list.
+We realised that the time complexity didn't matter when we changed our integer type to unsigned short, because it limited the trees size to 2^16.
+Therefor the tree would only be available to hold 2^16 objects and the time complexity O(logn) compared to O(n) was not valuable enough to use an AVL tree instead of a linked list.

 queue som allokeringssparargrej
 list för size och för destructors